jerseycheese/BootHillGM/Docs/UserStories.md

   - Status: Open
   - Priority: Medium

-[BUG-012] Page Reload on Action Submission in Game Session
-  - Description: Submitting an action in the text field causes the page to reload before showing the response.
-  - Steps to Reproduce:
-    1. Start a game session
-    2. Enter an action in the text field and submit
-  - Expected Behavior: The action should be processed without a full page reload
-  - Actual Behavior: The page reloads ("Loading Game Session" appears) before showing the response
-  - Status: Open
-  - Priority: High (impacts user experience significantly)

 [BUG-013] Duplicate AI Text Generation in Character Creation
   - Description: The AI text for "Step 1" is generated twice, with the second version replacing the first.
   - Steps to Reproduce: